Language selection

 3.1 Determining that a transaction originated from or is bound for Iran

-This Ministerial Directive does not apply to transactions where there is no suspicion or explicit connection with Iran and there is no evidence of the transaction originating from or being bound for Iran.
-For example:
+This Ministerial Directive does not apply to transactions where, based on all available information, there is no indication the transaction is originating from or being bound for Iran.

 Note: When you have determined that a transaction originated from or was bound for Iran, you must apply the measures outlined in the Ministerial Directive.